NirnayBasrur/BMI-Calculator-Project/README.md

-# BMI Calculator Project 🧠⚖️
+# BMI Calculator Project

 A smart BMI calculator with:

-- ✅ Unit switching (kg/cm and lbs/in)
+- Unit switching (kg/cm and lbs/in)
-- ✅ BMI visualization over time
+- BMI visualization over time
-- ✅ CSV export of tracked data
+- CSV export of tracked data
-- ✅ AI-powered local health chatbot
+- Local health chatbot
-- ✅ Support for single-user tracking (multi-user coming soon)
+- Support for single-user tracking (multi-user coming soon)

 ---

-## 🚀 Features
+## Features

-- 📊 Track your BMI with a clean and interactive UI
+- Track your BMI with a clean and interactive UI
-- 🔄 Switch between metric and imperial units
+- Switch between metric and imperial units
-- 🧠 AI chatbot (local or OpenAI-powered) for personalized health tips
+- AI chatbot (local or OpenAI-powered) for personalized health tips
-- 🗂 Export your BMI history as CSV
+- Export your BMI history as CSV
-- 📈 Visual insights into BMI trends over time
+- Visual insights into BMI trends over time
-- 🔐 Private user data with support for offline mode
+- Private user data with support for offline mode

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend:** Streamlit
 - **Backend:** Python